(published

 The

-this problem, but who are not permitted to speak openly about
+who are not permitted to speak openly about it.

 These